badicsalex/peginator/doc/syntax.md

 Record the start and end positions (byte indexes) of the rule match in the Rule `struct`.

+The position is recorded in a field named `position`, but you can also access it with the trait function `position` if you use the [`PegPosition`] trait.

+If the rule is marked `@string`, a struct will be generated with two fields: `string` and `position`.

+If the rule is has multiple overrides (i.e. it is an enum rule), all variants have to be marked with @position, and a special `impl` will be generated that returns the parsed variant's position.

 #### `@string`

 Force the rule to be a `String`.
 All field declarations will be ignored, and the whole match